PanDAWMS/panda-docs/docs/source/advanced/brokerage.rst

 ====================================
-Job Brokerage
+Brokerage
 ====================================

-The job brokerage is one of the most crucial components in the system to distribute workload among computing resources.
+The brokerage is one of the most crucial functions in the system to distribute workload among computing resources.
 It has the following goals:

 * To assign enough jobs to computing resources to utilize all available CPUs continuously.